A precisely feasible gauged model of chiral boson with its BRST cohomological perspectives: To make an equivalence between the gauge invariant and gauge non-invariant version

 \section{To make an equivalence between the gauge invariant and gauge non-invariant version}

-To make an equivalence between the gauge invariant and the gauge non-invariant version of this model we proceed with the gauge symmetric Lagrangian.
+To make an equivalence between the gauge invariant and the gauge non-invariant interpretation corresponding to this model let us proceed with the gauge symmetric Lagrangian.
 So we add up the Wess-Zumino term \cite{WESS} with the usual Lagrangian.